algosup/2023-2024-project-4-sportshield-team-8/documents/management/weeklyReports/weeklyReport1.md

 ## 1. Overall project status summary

 The first week allowed us to create a group dynamic.
 We have defined the project's scope and the first steps to take.
-Even if monday was a bit chaotic, we managed to get back on track since thursday and progressed a lot during the last two days.
+Even if Monday was a bit chaotic, we managed to get back on track since Thursday and progressed a lot during the last two days.

 ## 2. Milestones met this week